United States Marine Corps Recruit Training: Phase Two

-Week 4-Swim Week
+Week 4: Swim Week

 Swim week consists of four days of water survival qualifications exercises followed by MCMAP and pugil sticks, the first physical fitness test and an additional obstacle course.
 Recruits are taught swimming and water survival.
 This is the first event where failure to pass will result in a recruit being dropped to a different company to restart training and attempt to qualify again.
 If a recruit fails twice, he or she will be evaluated to see if a third chance is warranted, or if the recruit will be deemed unable to qualify and administratively separated from service.
-Certain MOS's require a more advanced swim qualification in boot camp; recruits who fail to achieve this qualification may be reclassified into a different MOS.
+Certain MOSes require a more advanced swim qualification in boot camp; recruits who fail to achieve this qualification may be reclassified into a different MOS.
 Completion of Combat Water Survival training is necessary for graduation from recruit training.

 The following exercises are completed in order to meet the Combat Water Survival qualifications: